-With tools like Best Bike Split its possible to profile a bike course and examine what power will yield what time.
+With tools like Best Bike Split it's possible to profile a bike course and examine what power will yield what time.
 You can also play with changing variable like aerodynamics, weight, temperature etc. Many of the athletes I coach use a Stryd power meter for running and if used correctly these can be very helpful for modelling what will be required on a course.
 We can also use the data from training to help diagnose areas for improvement usually only possible from a lab test.

 Historical results can also be very helpful in working out the sort of times required for a certain result.
-Of course these only provide an indication, but they will provide us with a frame-work to work in.
+Of course, these only provide an indication, but they will provide us with a framework to work in.

-Once we know what we need to know about the races, we can look at the athlete’s own characteristics: have they been close to the require performance, what is the gap?
+Once we know what we need to know about the races, we can look at the athlete’s own characteristics: have they been close to the required performance, what is the gap?
 Do we need to do additional tests to gather enough information?

 At this stage, we can use things like a physiology lab assessment to look at fuel utilization rates (how much carb/fat an athlete uses at specific intensities), and of course we will also get accurate current thresholds, VO2max etc (we can cross-reference this with more frequent field tests as we go).

-It’s also a good time to have a physio or movement screening; there might not be anything wrong now, but like you send your car for a service to prevent it going wrong, it’s a good idea to check in and see if you are moving effectively.
+It’s also a good time to have a physio or movement screening; there might not be anything wrong now, but like you send your car for a service to prevent it from going wrong, it’s a good idea to check in and see if you are moving effectively.
 If not then you have time to sort it out before it becomes an issue, and it might reveal some areas that will enable improvements elsewhere.